Psychology of Women (PSY 391)

 DO NOT MISS THIS CLASS OR YOU MAY NOT BE ASSIGNED TO A GROUP.
 ALSO PLEASE NOTE THAT IF YOU NEGLECT YOUR RESPONSIBILITIES TO YOUR GROUP, YOU WILL BE PENALIZED IN TERMS OF YOUR GRADE.

-You may form your own group if you prefer: It must include a minimum of four people and a maximum of 6.
+You may form your own group if you prefer: It must include a minimum of three people and a maximum of four.
 If you do not wish to form your own group, I will assign you to a group.
-If you wish to form your own group, you must let me know in writing (e-mail is best) by Tuesday September 24th so that I do not assign you to another group.
+If you wish to form your own group, please let me know in writing (e-mail is best) by Tuesday September 12th so that I do not assign you to another group.

 Your group will examine a set of materials, such as prime-time television programs, children's stories, music videos, popular songs, for a particular theme or set of themes relevant to a topic in the psychology of women.
-Instructions for the project will be handed out and discussed in class on September 29th.
-Your group will present your findings to the class during the last week and a half of the semester.
+Instructions for the project will be handed out and discussed in class on October 11th.
+Your group will present your findings to the class during the last week of the semester.
 Each member of the group must participate in presenting the material.
-Each group will turn in, on the day of their presentation, a two-page summary of their findings and a list of references.
+Each group will turn in, on the day of their presentation, a two-page summary of their findings and a list of references in APA style (i.e., the way references are listed in the reference section of your textbook).
+[For guidance on APA style reference listings and some examples, see the APA Style tab on the LibGuide for this course].

-Please note that in class on November 3rd, each project group (or individual), whether completing Option A or Option B, must meet with me briefly to describe their progress and to turn in a one-page written outline of the project and a preliminary list of references (APA style).
+Please note that in class on November 5th, each project group (or individual) must meet with me briefly to describe their progress and to turn in a one-page written outline of the project and a preliminary list of references (APA style).
 These materials and my discussion with you on that day will account for 2.5 points (10% of your project grade).

 Opportunities to Earn Extra Credit points: